Skip to main content

 Zhi Yu, MHS, PhD ’20, graduated from the Bloomberg School of Public Health with her PhD in Epidemiology and a concurrent MHS in Biostatistics.

 Zhi received her Bachelor of Medicine from Hong Kong Baptist University and a Master of Science from the Harvard T.H.
 Chan School of Public Health.
 After graduating from the Bloomberg School, she completed a postdoc at the Broad Institute of MIT and Harvard.
-Currently, Zhi is an investigator and assistant professor at Massachusetts General Hospital, as well as an affiliate faculty member at the Broad Institute of MIT and Harvard.
+Currently, Zhi is an investigator, assistant professor at Massachusetts General Hospital, as well as an affiliate faculty member at the Broad Institute of MIT and Harvard.

 Zhi recently received the 2023 STAT Wunderkind award, which celebrates the unheralded heroes of science and medicine.
 She has completed more than 60 publications and 8 preprints, including “Polygenic Risk Scores for Kidney Function and Their Associations with Circulating Proteome, and Incident Kidney Diseases,” in the Journal of the American Society of Nephrology (JASN), co-written with her Bloomberg PhD advisors Josef Coresh and Nilanjan Chatterjee.
 This paper was one of two selected by JASN as the “Best of ASN Journals” in 2021.